-Jana Wold1, Peter Ritchie1, Geoff Chambers1 and Christopher J. Robertson2 1School of Biological Science, Victoria University of Wellington, PO Box 600, Wellington, New Zealand woldjana@vuw.ac.nz 2PO Box 12397, Wellington, New Zealand cjrr@wildpress.org

-Buller's albatross are an endemic species to New Zealand and is currently divided into two subspecies, Northern (Thalassarche bulleri platei) and Southern (Thalassarche bulleri bulleri).
+MEL GALBRAITH DIANE FRASER KAYLA NICHOLSON Department of Natural Sciences, Unitec Institute of Technology, Carrington Rd, Auckland, New Zealand leannew@staff.matipo.school.nz Although a top predator, the black-backed gull is also an adept scavenger, and where better to put this skill to work than in the urban environment.
+We examine regurgitated pellets to identify the foods of the gulls from an inner city communal roost site in Auckland, and compare this with contents of pellets collected outside of the urban environs.
+This is a preliminary study, a component of a wider study of the species' urban ecology.
+A phylogeographic study of Buller's albatross and a new genetic tool for determining population differentiation JANA WOLD PETER RITCHIE GEOFF CHAMBERS School of Biological Science, Victoria University of Wellington, PO Box 600, Wellington, New Zealand CHRISTOPHER J. ROBERTSON PO Box 12397, Wellington, New Zealand woldjana@myvuw.ac.nz Buller's albatross are an endemic species to New Zealand and is currently divided into two subspecies, northern (Thalassarche bulleri platei) and southern (Thalassarche bulleri bulleri).
 These taxa have nonsynchronous breeding seasons, but their identification using morphological methods is challenging.
-Distinguishing between the two taxa is crucial as Buller's are a significant bycatch in commercial fisheries and the relative impact on each population is unknown.
 Long breeding cycles, low fecundity and late sexual maturity potentially slow the recovery of populations from disturbances that reduce the number of breeding individuals.
-The overall objective of this study is to use a set of DNA markers to determine the degree of genetic differences between Northern and Southern Buller's albatross.
+Historical patterns of population contraction and growth can provide insights into the distribution of contemporary populations.
+The overall objective of this study is to utilise the mitochondrial DNA sequencing to determine the degree of genetic differences between northern and southern Buller's albatross.
 This information could be used to help resolve the taxonomic status of the subspecies.
-Mitochondrial DNA and microsatellite DNA will be used to determine the levels of genetic variation and differentiation within and between the Northern and Southern Buller's populations.
-The specific aims of this study are: 1) to develop molecular methods, mtDNA sequencing and microsatellite genotyping for Buller's Albatross, 2) to use these tools to determine levels of genetic differentiation between the northern and southern groups, and 3) to develop a method for determining the provenance of individuals.
+The specific aims of this study are to: 1) develop mtDNA sequencing methods for Buller's albatross, 2) use this tool to determine levels of genetic differentiation between the northern and southern groups, and 3) investigate historical patterns of population demography.